-garbage collection

-An automatic process in the Java runtime environment that periodically reclaims memory used by objects that are no longer referenced.
+garbage collection An automatic process in the Java runtime environment that periodically reclaims memory used by objects that are no longer referenced.
 The process can impact an application's performance while memory is being reclaimed.
 Java programmers may initiate garbage collection explicitly.

-In Web, the identifier that is used to group other identifiers, such as sites or URLs. grouper hint In Oracle, an instruction directed at the Oracle Optimizer that includes considerations for an execution plan.
+In Web, the identifier that is used to group other identifiers, such as sites or URLs. grouper

+In Oracle, an instruction directed at the Oracle Optimizer that includes considerations for an execution plan. hint particular times of the day.
+If, for example, most performance problems occur within nighttime and weekend batches, it can be useful to focus only on them.